OpenClassrooms-Student-Center/alumnis/content/students/anthony9.md

 # name should be the same as this file.
 Eg: celinemartinet.png
 image: anthony9.jpg

-# Change this to True when you do you pull request.
+# Change this to True when you do your pull request.
 public: False

 # You need to keep the exact same structure for each new project.